roopesh4p5/guestureControl/README.md

 3. **Auto-Save**: Gesture automatically saved and activated
 4. **Next Gesture**: Form clears, ready for next gesture

-### 5. Build Your Collection
+### 5. Build Your Collection & Activate Profile
 - Repeat step 3-4 for each gesture you want
-- Each gesture is immediately available after recording
+- Each gesture is added to your profile
+- Click "💾 Save Profile" when done adding gestures
+- Click "🎮 Activate Profile" to use all gestures

+### 6. Switch Between Profiles
+- Press 'p' in camera window to open Profile Selector
+- See all profiles with their gestures and key bindings
+- Select and activate any profile
-- View all gestures in the list below the form
+- All gestures in that profile become active
-- Activate/deactivate or delete gestures as needed

 ## 🎮 Example Usage Scenarios